-* Latex balloons are harvested from the sap of rubber trees, the trees aren’t cut down to produce the latex.
+* Latex balloons are harvested from the sap of rubber trees, the trees aren’t cut down in order to produce the latex.
 We use Qualatex brand latex balloons, which are sourced from Rainforest Alliance Certified Plantations. growing network of farmers, foresters, communities, scientists, governments, environmentalists and businesses.
 This network is dedicated to conserving biodiversity and ensuring sustainable livelihoods.

 * Rubber trees are one of the main forms of vegetation in tropical rain forests, which are crucial to maintaining the earth’s ecological balance and combating climate change.
 Latex production also provides employment and income for people all over the world.

 * Helium is a gas used to float balloons, which is non-toxic and non-flammable.